 "When I come to the Hospice I feel normal because I can get away from all of the equipment which surrounds me at home and no-one keeps asking all of the time ‘how are you?’
 It’s like visiting family and having a good natter!"

 People can attend the drop-ins for as long or as little as they wish.
 There are no time limits or a need to attend regularly as people can attend the drop-ins for support when they feel they need it.
 However, we do get to know some people and their families for many years because once the door is open it never closes and as someone’s condition changes and deteriorates we take the Hospice into their home to continue providing the care and support needed.

 The drop-ins are also for those people and their families living with other illnesses, it is not all about cancer!
 People can attend who have heart failure, Motor Neurone Disease, Multiple Sclerosis and chronic breathing difficulties.

-People can be referred to the drop-in by a District Nurse, GP, Macmillan Nurse or Social Services.
-Alternatively ring us on (01665) 606515 or ‘DROP-IN!’ - you will always receive a very warm welcome.
+People can also be referred to the drop-in sessions by their District Nurse, GP or other Healthcare professional.
+Alternatively ring us on: 01665 606515 or just ‘DROP-IN!’ - you will always receive a very warm welcome.
 Sue Gilbertson, Nursing Manager

 Alnwick Drop-Ins: Wednesday mornings, 10am-1pm.